lumol-org/lumol/doc/src/input/interactions/non_bonded.rst

 associated with any pair at a distance bigger than :math:`r_c` will be zero.
 We can use two different cutoff schemes, presented in the following section.

-In the potentials input file, the cutoff should be specified for all the ``[[pairs]]`` sections.
+In the potentials input file, the cutoff should be specified for all the pairs.
 It can be specified once for all the pairs in the ``global`` section, and then overridden for specific interactions:

 .. code::